J-Issa1/CarFramework-DX11/README.md

 Also included on the cubes are sliding force which can be toggled on and off through the use of a boolean.
 The degree at which the sliding force is applied can be changed by the use of the 'SlidingForce' method.

-For example: Currently when the cubes hit the ground there is a sliding force of 90 degrees applied, meaning they slide horizontally across the ground.
+For Example: Currently when the cubes hit the ground there is a sliding force of 90 degrees applied, meaning they slide horizontally across the ground.
 However, that were to be 45 degrees, they would fall as if they were sliding down a ramp (or something to that effect).